SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

 it's vunlreable by SSTI(Server-Side Template Injection) Server-side template injection is when an attacker is able to use native template syntax to inject a malicious payload into a template, which is then executed server-side.
 Read More about [SSTI](https://portswigger.net/web-security/server-side-template-injection)

-we have to identify which template is web page using so  a picture from this [article](https://portswigger.net/research/server-side-template-injection) explains everything easily
+we have to identify which template is a web page using so, a picture from this [article](https://portswigger.net/research/server-side-template-injection) explains everything easily

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/18.png" | relative_url }})

-so i started trying every payload to find out which template is web app using and finally i found thats Jinja2 with this payload ` curly bracket curly bracket 5*apostrophe5apostrophe  curly bracket curly bracket ` for more about check this [jinja2](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection) let's try other payload to confirm that is jinja2 hehe
+so I started trying every payload to find out which template is web app using and finally, I found that's Jinja2 with this payload ` curly bracket curly bracket 5*apostrophe5apostrophe  curly bracket curly bracket ` for more about check this [jinja2](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection) let's try another payload to confirm that this is jinja2 hehe

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/19.png" | relative_url }})